-The compensation committee oversees all of our executive compensation programs with advice from its independent compensation consultant.
+The compensation committee oversees our executive compensation programs with advice from its independent compensation consultant.
 We generally establish the performance targets for our NEOs during the first quarter of each fiscal year based on our annual operating plan, which is reviewed by our board of directors at that time.
-Our operating plan reflects what our management and board of directors believe we could achieve if we successfully execute our operational strategies and achieve our goals.
+Our operating plan reflects what our management and board of directors believe we could achieve if we successfully execute our operational strategies.
 The financial performance targets used for purposes of executive compensation are generally set based on the operating plan targets for performance.
 Our compensation decisions also consider published industry survey and peer group data and reflect the individual performance of each executive officer.